 I was pleased that once the decision was made to fly, everything went very smoothly.
 Strangely, the cancellations made me feel even more confident that the balloon would only go up in perfect weather.
 I was not at all worried about the safety aspect.

 Overall I would happily recommend Barossa Valley Ballooning, and think this experience is one everyone should try once.
 It is different to what we imagine, and so calm and relaxing.

 What to Wear Hot Air Ballooning

 I have to include this here because one of the girls on my hot air balloon Barossa flight got it a bit wrong.
 Actually, she got it very wrong.

 To get into the balloon you literally have to climb up and over the side of it.
 There are foot holes in the side of the balloon to help with this.
-This means short dresses and skirts are not only a hinderance to climb in, they can be a little…revealing…too!
+This means short dresses and skirts are not only a hindrance to climbing in, they can be a little…revealing…too!

-So I suggest some sort of pants that gives enough movement to climb into the basket.
+So I suggest some sort of pants that give enough movement to climb into the basket.
 I also recommend a light jacket in summer, even if it’s warm as it may be a little cooler up in the air.
 In winter you will want to rug up.
 A thick jacket, beanie and gloves would be ideal.